Puriyatha Puthir: Plot

 The film goes into a flashback.
-Meera and Mithula were thick friends during their college days some years ago.
+Meera and Mithula alias Mithu were thick friends during their college days some years ago.
 During a music competition in the college, Meera sees Kathir, who along with DJ and Vinod, studies in the same college as the two girls.
 Meera gets attracted to Kathir, who was a performer in the music competition.
 Meera is desperate to talk with Kathir, but he shows partial response.
-Mithula pokes fun at Meera's romance and imitates Meera on how she will react when Kathir proposes to her while she was on her way to the bathroom in bathing attire.
+Mithu pokes fun at Meera's romance and imitates Meera on how she will react when Kathir proposes to her while she was on her way to the bathroom in bathing attire.
 Meera unintentionally takes a video of her imitation as a joke.
 Kathir, DJ, and Vinod find Meera's cell phone lying on the table and steal the video from the phone.
 Meera sees Kathir placing the phone back but thinks he wants her number.
 Unfortunately, the video goes viral to the entire college, and the next day, Mithula is sacked by her college.
 Her father misunderstands that she is having affairs with numerous men, not even sparing girls.
 He gets disgusted and disowns her without hearing her explanation.
-Meera feels guilty for shooting the video and consoles Mithula to ignore it, but Mithula jumps from the building and dies.
-She is revealed to be the person who jumped from the building in the beginning.
+Meera feels guilty for shooting the video and consoles Mithu to ignore it, but Mithu commits suicide by jumping from the building terrace and dies, leaving Meera shattered, heartbroken and mournful.

-Back to the present, Kathir is rushing to find Meera.
-She is shown standing in the terrace ready to jump.
+Back to the present, Kathir is rushing to find Meera and finds her standing in the terrace, getting ready to jump.
+She calls him and tells him that he wants to feel the pain of losing a loved one.
 It is revealed that she shot the photos and videos of Vinod and DJ and is the reason for their death and arrest, respectively.
-She is also the one who sent the videos of her dress change in the trial room at the clothing store and the naked bathing video.
-Kathir begs her not to make a hasty decision and explains that he has nothing to do with that action, but Meera blames him that he reacted only when his loved ones faced a problem but remained quiet when a third person got affected.
+She is also the one who sent the videos of her dress change in the trial room at the clothing store, the naked bathing video, and the one who made him go to the moving bridge with the raincoat.
+She did all these to avenge Mithu's death.
+Kathir begs her not to make a hasty decision and explains that he has nothing to do with that action, but Meera tells him that he reacted only when his loved ones faced a problem but remained quiet when a third person got affected.
 She tells him that staying dumb when a crime is happening is equivalent to committing the crime.
-Kathir failed to stop DJ and Vinod when they violated Mithula's privacy.
-Kathir begs for an apology, while confessing his own love and feelings to Meera.
-Meera tells him that she loves him a lot, but both of them have become a reason for Mithula's death and she cannot live with the guilt.
-She then jumps off the building as Kathir mourns her death.
+Kathir failed to stop DJ and Vinod when they violated Mithu's privacy.
+Kathir realises his mistake and begs for an apology, while confessing his own love and feelings to Meera.
+Meera tells him that she loves him a lot, but both of them have become a reason for Mithu's death and she cannot live with the guilt.
+She apologies to Kathir for all she did to him and commits suicide, leaving Kathir heartbroken as he mourns her death.